etal/cnvkit/doc/pipeline.rst

 match the type of sample (e.g. FFPE-extracted or fresh DNA) and library preparation protocol or kit used for the test (e.g. tumor) samples.

+For :doc:`target amplicon or whole-genome sequencing <nonhybrid>` protocols, the "antitarget" BED and .cnn files can be omitted.

 Paired or pooled normals
 ````````````````````````